RMLatDIBRIS/RMLatDIBRIS.github.io/rml.md

 the **True** verdict.
 Therefore, the specification `deq >> (deq(val) all)` defines the following constraint: the first dequeue operation, if any, must return
 `val` as value.

-Another useful operator for driving monitor verdicts is the **prefix closure operator** `!`; let us consider again the specification for
+A very useful operator for driving monitor verdicts is the **prefix closure operator** `!`; let us consider again the specification for
 **FIFO** queues:
 ```js
 // FIFO queues